GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The compare flag of a conditional statement is the same as the primary statement it enbodies.
+The execution of a conditional statement takes place by executing the command or expression it embodies.

-The compare flag is negated by prepending the statement by a `NOT`.
+The compare flag of the executed command or expression is negated if the statement is prefixed with a `NOT`.

 A conditional list is either a conditional statement or a combination of these by the use of either `AND` or `OR` tokens.

+A conditional list shall not be short-circuit evaluated.
+All conditional statements are executed in order.

 The compare flag is set to true if the compare flag of all conditional statements in a `AND` list holds true.
+Otherwise it is set to false.

 The compare flag is set to true if the compare flag of at least one conditional statement in a `OR` list holds true.

-In any other case, the compare flag is set to false.
+Otherwise it is set to false.

-There is no short-circuit evaluation.
-All conditional statements in a conditional list are executed.
-They are also executed in order.

-If the primary statement of a conditional statement is a expression with a operator of type `=`, equality comparision is chosen over assignment.

 ### Selection Statements